mritunjay-k/apna_subbrute/README.md

 # apna_subbrute
 A very handy tool for finding subdomain takeover vulnerability.

-I was just using a subdomain enumeration tool to gather information regarding which of them are vulnerable to takeover.
+I was just using a very old subdomain enumeration tool to gather information regarding which of them are vulnerable to takeover.
 What i found was that the tool was too slow to process.
 Even on the high speed internet connection it took me about 3-4 hours just to enumerate all and even the result after that were not satisfying.
 The fast mode on that tool was still experimental, so I didn't wanna use that.

 #### I thought why not develop my own??